MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/vnet-encryption/sdn-config-vnet-encryption.md

         remove-item C:\$SubjectName.pfx
     }

-### Step 5: Repeat for each server in your environment
-After repeating for each server, you should have a certificate installed in the root and my store of each Hyper-V host.
+5. Repeat for each server in your environment.<p>After repeating for each server, you should have a certificate installed in the root and my store of each Hyper-V host.

-### Step 6: Verify the installation of the certificate

-Verify the certificates by checking the contents of the My and Root certificate stores:
+6. Verify the installation of the certificate.<p>Verify the certificates by checking the contents of the My and Root certificate stores:

     PS C:\> enter-pssession Server1